Elite Auctions Announces 66+ Acre Undeveloped Waterfront Property in Northern California at Auction Without Reserve May 7

 The sprawling property, located in Shelter Cove, is the largest of its kind and includes 3000 feet of oceanfront, with sweeping views and a professionally-installed trail leading down to a private beach.

-NAPLES, Fl., April 12, 2022 /PRNewswire/ -- ELITE AUCTIONS, a leader in luxury real estate auctions and marketing, announced the latest addition to its lineup of luxury residential real estate listings selling at auction without reserve.
+NAPLES, Fla., April 12, 2022 /PRNewswire-PRWeb/ -- ELITE AUCTIONS, a leader in luxury real estate auctions and marketing, announced the latest addition to its lineup of luxury residential real estate listings selling at auction without reserve.

 A first-time offering, 66+ total acres on Northern California's secluded Lost Coast are going straight to the auction block May 7, at 38 Bay Circle, in Shelter Cove, a small coastal community approximately 4.5 hours northwest of San Francisco.